alt-magick/AI-Meditation-/README.md

 The constructed self, rational consciousness

 The Ego is the interpretive layer of awareness.
-It judges, predicts, plans, and creates the narrative sense of "I".
+It judges, predicts, plans, and creates the narrative sense of “I”.
 Ego links memory, expectation, and interpretation into a coherent personal identity, producing the internal commentary that shapes perception of reality.

 Role in Meditation: